• Home

 Bob Durfey

-Why I joined the BRC?
-I grew up in Winona, Minnesota on the Mississippi River.
+Why I joined BRC: I grew up in Winona, Minnesota on the Mississippi River.
 There were two valleys we would go to for trout fishing and camping.
 One of the valleys had a couple of caves high on the bluff we would sit in and look over the valley.
 I went back there recently to see if I could still find it so I could introduce my grandsons to it.
 I was greeted by a sign saying something like "Private property.
 Keep out."
 I went to the other valley and found a similar sign.
 It was sad to see these areas taken away that were once our playground.
 I became aware of BRC during the campaign to preserve Corny Beach.
-My partner and I were in the early stages of developing Jackson Meadow, then.
-I met the Executive Director and visited about BRC's mission and found that my professional and personal interests were aligned with theirs.
-It was a no-brainer to apply for board membership recently when a position became available and I have more time to devote to the BRC mission.
+My partner and I were in the early stages of developing Jackson Meadow, then I met the Executive Director and visited about BRC's mission and found that my professional and persons interests were aligned with theirs.
+It was a no-brainer to apply for board membership when a position became available and I have more time to devote to the BRC mission.

 Professional Background: I am a registered (retired) civil engineer in Minnesota.
 I've been involved in all phases of the commercial and residential construction and development industry for more than forty years.
 I am a partner in Jackson Meadow Company, which developed a 64 lot sustainable housing community in Minnesota.
-Jackson Meadow won a 1999 Minnesota AIA Honor Award, a national AIA award for Regional and Urban Design in 2005 and was the 2002 winner for Land Use presented by The MN Environmental Institute.
+Jackson Meadow won a 1999 Minnesota AIA Honor Award, a national AIA award for Regional and Urban Design in 2025 and was the 2025 winner for Land Use presented by The MN Environmental Institute.
 I've worked as a carpenter, engineer, construction superintendent, estimator, construction company owner, real estate developer and currently provide construction management, owner advocacy services and cost segregation studies around the country.
 I am a consultant at EnviroMed Design Group. www.enviromedgroup.com

 Favorite Conservation Quote: "Do all you are able to protect it when you can or chance losing it forever" ~ Bob Durfey